 There are skiing areas in Europe that still have plenty to offer even once the snow has melted.
 When scouting out your location, research what other activities take the place of skiing in summer.

 The Alps, for example, is bustling with hikers, ramblers, climbers, bikers, canoeists, and white-water rafters in the warmer months.
 Some ski resorts are close to golf courses and melted snow makes for full rivers, ideal for a spot of fishing.

 It is highly unlikely that you will be occupying your ski chalet all year round.
 During the months when you are not occupying the property, renting it out is a fantastic way to offset some of the cost of purchase and ensure a little bit of steady income throughout the year.

-To make your chalet as appealing as possible to potential holiday makers looking to rent, choose a location which is easily accessible, has a minimum of two bedrooms, has a wide range of winter sports on offer and plenty of restaurants and bars for an enjoyable après ski.
+To make your chalet as appealing as possible to potential holidaymakers looking to rent, choose a location that is easily accessible, has a minimum of two bedrooms, has a wide range of winter sports on offer, and plenty of restaurants and bars for an enjoyable après ski.

-Bear in mind that there will be running costs, repairs, cleaners to pay and taxes, which will all make a dent in your profit.
-To make as much profit as possible you must make sure that your chalet is well publicised on rental websites.
+Bear in mind that there will be running costs, repairs, cleaners to pay, and taxes, which will all make a dent in your profit.
+To make as much profit as possible you must make sure that your chalet is well publicized on rental websites.

 High Altitude For Guaranteed Snow Cover

 To ensure that there will always be enough snow on the ground when you want to go skiing, avoid low-lying traditional villages, which are around 500m above sea level.
 All of the major ski resorts in Europe are around 3,000m high.

 For more affordable skiing which is still reliable, look for somewhere that is between 1,500-2,000m high.